Marketing Assistant in work-study at Loubsol

 Youth and Dynamism at Air France: Arthur's work-study track experience

-Arthur Streichenberg, a work-study track student at Air France in the post of management controller, expresses his pride and admiration for his contribution to the pilot training programme sector.
+Arthur Streichenberger, a work-study track student at Air France in the post of management controller, expresses his pride and admiration for his contribution to the pilot training programme sector.

 -